-RealWorld Dynamix: Progressive Forms of Multiple Sclerosis US**

-### WAS

 RealWorld Dynamix: Progressive Forms of Multiple Sclerosis US

-With the 2017 FDA approval of Genentech’s Ocrevus as the first DMT for the treatment of primary progressive multiple sclerosis (PPMS), US neurologists now have an option for one of the progressive forms of multiple sclerosis (MS) subtypes.
-However, an unmet need remains for DMTs shown to be effective for secondary progressive MS (SPMS), a niche that products in the late-stage SPMS pipeline, including Novartis’ Mayzent, MedDay’s MD-1003, and AB Science’ masitinib, are attempting to address.
-Treatment of SPMS is further complicated by heterogeneous presentation with inflammatory disease activity present in some, but not all, SPMS patients.
-With the current availability of Ocrevus and potentially Mayzent as early as Q1 2019, it is imperative to understand the current treatment algorithm for progressive forms of MS (PfMS) including how patient characteristics and neurologist perceptions influence the decision to initiate or switch DMT and the resulting brand selection.
+With the 2017 FDA approval of Genentech’s Ocrevus as the first DMT for the treatment of primary progressive multiple sclerosis (PPMS) and 2019 approval of Novartis’ Mayzent and EMD Serono’s Mavenclad for active secondary progressive MS (SPMS), US neurologists now have multiple options for progressive forms of multiple sclerosis (MS) subtypes.
+However, treatment of SPMS is complicated by heterogeneous presentation with inflammatory disease activity present in some, but not all, SPMS patients.
+There remains a strong unmet need for effective treatments for the not active form of SPMS, a niche that products in the late-stage SPMS pipeline, including MedDay’s MD-1003, MediciNova’s ibudilast, and AB Science’ masitinib, are attempting to address.
+With the availability of the new therapeutic options, it is imperative to understand the current treatment algorithm for progressive forms of MS (PfMS) including how patient characteristics and neurologist perceptions influence the decision to initiate or switch DMT and the resulting brand selection.
 Understanding when, why, and to which product a neurologist will prescribe for a PfMS patient is critical to building an effective commercial strategy for both first-line and later-line therapies targeting this patient population.

 RealWorld Dynamix™: Progressive Forms of MS (US) blends attitudinal and demographic physician survey data with patient record data to uncover how practice type and setting and certain beliefs influence the treatment pathway and to understand which marketed DMTs are being used by physicians and for what PfMS patient types.
 The report also captures physician’s perspectives about products in development and the impact they will have on the current treatment paradigm among PfMS patients.